Lindt8/ng-imager/docs/dev/architecture.md

 - Computes cone–plane intersections analytically.
 - Rasterizes each intersection into the plane’s pixel grid.

+SBP now supports two rasterization engines (selectable via `[run].sbp_engine`):

+- `"scan"` (default) — A full matrix-math engine that solves the conic equation on every horizontal and vertical pixel-centered scan line.
+This method guarantees continuous ellipse/hyperbola arcs and is resolution-adaptive.
+- `"poly"` — The legacy-like parametric perimeter sampler.
+  Fast, but may produce dotted arcs at high resolutions.

+When `[run].jit = true` and Numba is installed, the scan engine uses a JIT-compiled inner loop, providing large speedups while keeping the exact same mathematical behavior.

+The imaging stage chooses the engine with:

+    sbp_engine = cfg.run.sbp_engine # "scan" or "poly"
+    use_jit = cfg.run.jit # True/False

 Current return type (`ReconResult`):

 - `summed_n`: summed image from neutron cones.